skpaterson/gcp-kube-habitat/README.md

 $ kubectl get pods
 ```

-## Run an example application directly using Kubernetes
+## Example 1 - run an application directly using Kubernetes

 This is based on the Kubernetes example [here](https://kubernetes.io/docs/tasks/run-application/)